 A primary component of the VIMS Study is the ultimate development of a tool to identify management strategies for road segments subject to current and future flooding by tidal waters through 2080 in Virginia's coastal zone.
 Virginia's coastal zone is referred to as "Tidewater Virginia" by Va.
-Code § 62.1-44.15:68 and includes 44 localities: the counties of Accomack, Arlington, Caroline, Charles City, Chesterfield, Essex, Fairfax, Gloucester, Hanover, Henrico, Isle of Wight, James City, King and Queen, King George, King William, Lancaster, Mathews, Middlesex, New Kent, Northampton, Northumberland, Prince George, Prince William, Richmond, Spotsylvania, Stafford, Surry, Westmoreland, and York, and the cities of Alexandria, Chesapeake, Colonial Heights, Fairfax, Falls Church, Fredericksburg, Hampton, Hopewell, Newport News, Norfolk, Petersburg, Poquoson, Portsmouth, Richmond, Suffolk, Virginia Beach, and Williamsburg.
-In December 2020 - December 2021 ("Study Year Two"), the geographic scope of the VIMS Study expanded to include the remaining localities of Virginia Planning District 8-Loudoun County and the Cities of Manassas and Manassas Park.2 The scope of infrastructure evaluated by the VIMS Study in these areas has been inclusive of identifying all public at risk transportation infrastructure, whether occurring in a rural, suburban, or urban area.
+Code § 62.1-44.15:68 and includes 46 localities: the counties of Accomack, Arlington, Caroline, Charles City, Chesterfield, Essex, Fairfax, Gloucester, Hanover, Henrico, Isle of Wight, James City, King and Queen, King George, King William, Lancaster, Mathews, Middlesex, New Kent, Northampton, Northumberland, Prince George, Prince William, Richmond, Spotsylvania, Stafford, Surry, Westmoreland, and York, and the cities of Alexandria, Chesapeake, Colonial Heights, Fairfax, Falls Church, Fredericksburg, Hampton, Hopewell, Newport News, Norfolk, Petersburg, Poquoson, Portsmouth, Richmond, Suffolk, Virginia Beach, and Williamsburg.
+In December 2020 - December 2021 ("Study Year Two"), the geographic scope of the VIMS Study expanded to include the remaining localities of

-1 This annual update was informed, in part, by the Virginia Transportation Planning for Sea Level Rise Interim Report 2022 prepared by VIMS' Center for Coastal Resources Management for VTRC.
+1 More detailed information will be available in the upcoming Virginia Transportation Planning for Sea Level Rise Interim Report 2023 prepared by VIMS' Center for Coastal Resources Management for VTRC and expected in December 2023.
+Access to the report may be obtained by sending an email to Resilience@vdot.virginia.gov.